Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 It should feel like it’s something they can relate to.

-I have taught mindfulness to kids at my school for several years.
+I have taught mindfulness to kids at my school for many years.
+These games are also highly effective for improving focus in kids, supporting their attention and cognitive development.

-Every class I teach that includes these mindfulness games and activities are some of their favorite lessons.
+Every class I teach that includes these mindful games and activities are some of their favorite lessons.

 It helps to play each mindful game a couple of times throughout the year to reference how it felt when they tried it the first time versus the second time.